jpreese/CSharpUnitTestingBestPractices/README.md

 If you require a similar object or state for your tests, prefer a helper method than leveraging Setup and Teardown attributes if they exist.

 #### Why?
-- Less confusion when reading the tests.
-All of the code is visible from within each test.
+- Less confusion when reading the tests since all of the code is visible from within each test.
 - Less chance of setting up too much or too little for the given test.

 #### Bad: